UbiquityDotNET/Ubiquity.NET.Versioning/docfx/build-tasks/index.md

 | CSM204 | XML format of file specified by `$(BuildVersionXml)' is invalid |

 ----
-<sup><a id="footnote_1">1</a></sup> CSemVer-CI uses a latest build format and therefore all version numbers for a CI
+<sup><a id="footnote_1">1</a></sup> CSemVer-CI uses a latest build format and therefore all
-build, including local builds use a `Patch+1` pattern as defined by CSemVer-CI.
+version numbers for a CI build, including local builds use a `Patch+1` pattern as defined by CSemVer-CI.
 This ensures that all forms of CI builds have a higher precedence than any release they are based on.
-To simplify that, a CI build contains everything in a given release and then some more.
-What release that will eventually become is intentionally undefined.
+To clarify the understanding of that, a CI build contains everything in a given release and then some more.
+How much more, or what release that will eventually become is intentionally undefined.
+This allows selection of the final release version based on the contents of the actual changes.
+CI builds are understood unstable and subject to complete changes or even abandoned lines of thought.

 <sup><a id="footnote_2">2</a></sup> CSM106 is essentially an internal sanity test.
-The props/targets files ensure that
+The
-`$(CiBuildIndex)` and `$(CiBuildName)` have a value unless $(IsReleaseBuild) is set.
+props/targets files ensure that `$(CiBuildIndex)` and `$(CiBuildName)` have a value unless
+$(IsReleaseBuild) is set.
 In that case the targets file will force them to empty.
 So, there's no way to test for or hit this condition without completely replacing/bypassing the props/targets files for the task.
 Which is obviously, an unsupported scenario :grin:.